tinaponting/protect-wordpress/README.md

 UPDATED FILES AND FOLDERS:

+-Updated: 231010, maybe list some more funktion, if needed:)
--Updated: 231009, htacces - the one I use, small erros + added protection for zombie bots.
+- Updated: 231009, htacces - the one I use, small erros + added protection for zombie bots.
 - Updated: 231006 .htaccess1 folders for better performace.
 - Updated: 231006  wp-includes folder.
 - Updated: 231005 wp-content folders for better performance.